 The bill H.446, introduced by Representative Durfee, aims to reform the way municipal corporations establish water and sewer service rates.
 It mandates that these rates be based on the actual cost of supplying services, ensuring that all users within a service area are charged equally.
 Additionally, the bill introduces an appeal process for ratepayers and property owners who feel they are being charged disproportionately.
-The proposed amendments to current law include specific provisions that require municipal corporations to set rates that do not exceed the actual costs and allow ratepayers to appeal these rates to the Public Utility Commission within 90 days of their establishment.
+The proposed legal amendments include provisions that require municipal corporations to set rates that do not exceed the actual cost of service and allow ratepayers to appeal rate decisions to the Public Utility Commission within 90 days.

 Statutes affected: As Introduced: 24-3311, 24-3616